dzuvic/jtsgen/doc/source/index.rst

 jtsgen: Java -> TypeScript Emitter
 ##################################

-The project ``jtsgen`` emits TypeScript ambient types from Java sources.
-``jtsgen`` is implemented as an annotation processor, therefore it should be easily integrated in your current build infrastructure.
+The project *tsgen* (former *jtsgen*) emits TypeScript ambient types from Java sources. *tsgen* is implemented as an annotation processor, therefore it should be easily integrated in your current build infrastructure.
 Usually there are no other plugins required for your build system (maven, gradle).